umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/about.md

 I am a scientist working in the field of experimental condensed matter physics.

 Currently, I am a Research Fellow ("Gipuzkoa Fellow") in the [Quantum Beams & Computation for Sustainable Materials group](https://qbcsm.github.io/) at CFM/MPC - Materials Physics Center in Donostia-San Sebastián.
-My position is funded by the *Diputación Foral de Gipuzkoa*.

-My project is focused on dynamically disordered materials for energy-related applications, kinetics of phase transformations, and confinement in guest-host systems.

 I have a PhD in physics from EPFL (Switzerland) and previous research experience at HPSTAR Shanghai (China), Sapienza Università di Roma (Italy) and University of Edinburgh (UK).